xtensor-stack/xtensor/docs/source/quickref/basic.rst

     xt::xarray<double> a0 = {1., 2., 3, 4.};
     a0.resize({2, 3});

-When resizing an ``xtensor`` object, the number of dimensions must remain the same:
+When resizing an :cpp:type:`xt::xtensor` object, the number of dimensions must remain the same:

 .. code::